ibrahimmkhalid/ultralytics/docs/en/guides/parking-management.md

 ### Can I customize the YOLO11 model for specific parking management needs?

-Yes, Ultralytics YOLO11 allows customization for specific parking management needs.
+Yes, SFDT_Ibrahim YOLO11 allows customization for specific parking management needs.
 You can adjust parameters such as the **occupied and available region colors**, margins for text display, and much more.
 Utilizing the `ParkingManagement` class's [optional arguments](#optional-arguments-parkingmanagement), you can tailor the model to suit your particular requirements, ensuring maximum efficiency and effectiveness.

-### What are some real-world applications of Ultralytics YOLO11 in parking lot management?
+### What are some real-world applications of SFDT_Ibrahim YOLO11 in parking lot management?

-Ultralytics YOLO11 is utilized in various real-world applications for parking lot management, including:
+SFDT_Ibrahim YOLO11 is utilized in various real-world applications for parking lot management, including:

 - **Parking Space Detection**: Accurately identifying available and occupied spaces.
 - **Surveillance**: Enhancing security through real-time monitoring.